NannyML/nannyml/docs/tutorials/measuring_performance/performance_calculation.rst

 ============================

-In the next step a :class:`~nannyml.performance_calculation.calculator.PerformanceCalculator` is created using the previously extracted :class:`~nannyml.metadata.ModelMetadata`, a list of metrics and an optional :ref:`chunking<chunk-data>` specification.
+In the next step a :class:`~nannyml.performance_calculation.calculator.PerformanceCalculator` is created using the previously extracted :class:`~nannyml.metadata.ModelMetadata`, a list of metrics and an optional :ref:`chunking<chunking>` specification.
 The list of metrics specifies which metrics should be calculated.
 For an overview of all metrics, check the :mod:`~nannyml.performance_calculation.metrics` module.